MicrosoftDocs/VBA-Docs/api/PowerPoint.xlpieslicelocation.md

 ---
-title: XlPieSliceLocation Enumeration (PowerPoint) ms.assetid: 3960e8bf-e26a-10b6-cd02-4c4f0a2c5202
+title: xlPieSliceLocation Enumeration (PowerPoint) ms.assetid: 3960e8bf-e26a-10b6-cd02-4c4f0a2c5202
 ms.date: 06/08/2017
 ms.prod: powerpoint
 ---

-# XlPieSliceLocation Enumeration (PowerPoint)
+# xlPieSliceLocation Enumeration (PowerPoint)

 Specifies which position on the slice to return the coordinate of.